Position: Sustainable Open-Source AI Requires Tracking the Cumulative Footprint of Derivatives: Introduction

 This mirrors \textbf{the tragedy of the commons}~\cite{hardin2013tragedy}, where individual actions like fine-tuning can collectively increase energy and water use.
 Here, the commons are the atmosphere and freshwater resources.
 Carbon emissions and water consumption from AI training and deployment impose costs that are external to any single actor but accumulate across the ecosystem and degrade shared resources.
 The open-source ecosystem currently lacks governance mechanisms to coordinate responsible resource use.
 Figure~\ref{fig:ai-environmental} highlights that AI’s footprint extends beyond base training to include downstream derivatives.

 Per-model efficiency gains remain important, but without ecosystem-level coordination, these savings can be offset by increased use.
-Methods such as distillation \cite{wang2022efficient}, pruning \cite{tmamna2024pruning}, and mixed-precision \cite{dorrich2023impact} reduce the cost of training and inference, but lower costs often lead to more experimentation and deployment, increasing total emissions.
+Methods such as distillation \cite{wang2022efficient}, pruning \cite{tmamna2024pruning}, mixed-precision \cite{dorrich2023impact}, and data subset selection \cite{killamsetty2021grad} reduce the cost of training and inference, but lower costs often lead to more experimentation and deployment, increasing total emissions.
 Economics and energy studies describe this as a \textbf{rebound effect} \cite{ozsoy2024energy}, where efficiency improvements encourage greater usage, and in extreme cases as the \textbf{Jevons Paradox} \cite{sharma2024jevons}, where overall emissions rise despite per-model gains.

 Rebound effects are a well-established area of study.
 The literature distinguishes direct, indirect, and economy-wide rebounds, capturing behavioural and productivity-driven responses that offset expected savings~\cite{ozsoy2024energy}.
 Research in software engineering and Information and Communications Technology (ICT) sustainability shows that design, configuration, and architectural choices directly influence hardware energy consumption \cite{becker2014karlskrona}.
 Green software engineering studies confirm these practices measurably affect energy footprints~\cite{procaccianti2016bestpractices}.